duddelito/todolist/README.md

 In client/package.json there is a proxy making this possible to work.
 `"proxy": "http://localhost:3001",`

+##Start
+Start the node server in /server with `npm start` and afterwards the same in /client.

 ##Backend
 Just as an "easy" solution the backend stores the todos in a json file.
 Obviously it might have been a better idea to use a database for a real app, but just to be able to save down some data and to have some fun playing with Node.js a bit.